Dayhun/TAMWOOD_Frontend/02-CSS/README.md

 In main branch, we should not fix sth there.

+# +

-command + shift + . : show the hidden files
+-   command + shift + . : show the hidden files
+-   after commit message, the hash has meaning of everything of these files.
+-   .gitignore : sth written there, git wont tracked it anymore.